 There are many factors — other than a medication deficiency — that can cause depression: impaired hormonal states, nutrient deficiencies, adrenal fatigue, lack of exercise, failed life aspirations, and more.14

-Alternative to Meds has been primarily invested in medication withdrawal for over 15 years.
+Alternative to Meds has been primarily invested in antidepressant withdrawal for over 15 years.
 Using Holistic and Environmental Medicine, we have published evidence decisively showing that well over 77% of clients at the center suffer from fewer symptoms and feel better than they ever did while still medicated.
 Guiding our clients on a path of better health and what we call natural mental health is our primary goal.

 Many people find it hard to believe that we find success with people “as bad as they are” and seem to think that everyone else has it better than them.
 Make no mistake, we are not some drug rehab trying to teach a person how they can just live with the symptoms.
 Far from that.
 We are driving into the genetic and physiological underpinnings of these situations.
 Watch this video to see a woman that was very debilitated by antidepressants and benzodiazepines find her life back like a miracle.